rubymonsters/webapps-for-beginners/source/05-html.md

 <a href="http://en.wikipedia.org/wiki/HTML">HTML</a>, meaning "HyperText Markup
 Language", is a document format used for defining the semantic structure of a single web page.
+One could say that HTML is what the internet is made of: All the websites that we are looking at every day are all defined (described) as HTML.

 HTML was first proposed by <a href="http://en.wikipedia.org/wiki/Tim_Berners-Lee">Tim Berners-Lee</a>
 in 1989, and layed grounds for the World Wide Web's huge breakthrough during the 1990s.
+It is being defined by the <a href="http://en.wikipedia.org/wiki/World_Wide_Web_Consortium">W3C</a>
+and it's latest version is <a href="http://en.wikipedia.org/wiki/HTML5">HTML 5</a>
+which added a bunch of exciting, and useful features.

-The fundamental, primary feature of any web browser, such as Firefox, Chrome, Safari, is to render (display) HTML documents.
-Whenever you type a URL into the browser's address bar (or click a link, such as
+The fundamental, primary feature of any web browser, such as Firefox, Chrome, Safari, is to render (display) HTML documents:

-<a href="http://rubymonstas.org">http://rubymonstas.org</a>) then the browser
-will send a request to this address (i.e. to some application running on some computer that responds to this address), and it will (in most cases) get an HTML document back as a response.
-It will then display this HTML document to you.
+Whenever you type a URL into the browser's address bar (or click a link, such as <a href="http://rubymonstas.org">http://rubymonstas.org</a>) then the browser will send a request to this address (i.e. to some application running on some computer that responds to this address), and it will (in most cases) get an HTML document back as a response, which it will display to you.

-What does "semantic structure" mean?
+What is meant by "semantic structure" though?

 Maybe it is best to look at an example first.
-This is a fairly simple HTML
+This is a fairly simple, but valid HTML document:
-document:

 ```html
 <html>